aswatisrl/vidi-mqtt-driver/README.md

 Caveat: passing the passwords as environment variables you cannot have a `=` character in your password.

 #### Service `coap-gateway`
-In case you disabled the anonymous login in the MQTT section of the `compose.yaml` file, populate the `MQTT_USERNAME` and `MQTT_PASSWORD` with the username and password you specified for the service *vernemq*
+In case you disabled the anonymous login in the the service *vernemq*, populate the `MQTT_USERNAME` and `MQTT_PASSWORD` environmental variables with the username and password you specified above.

 # Launch the VIDI MQTT Driver
 Launch the driver with the command